Get Notification When A Terminal Task Is Done

 [ $(($(date +%s) - start)) -le 0 ] || notify-send "Terminal process" "$(echo [email protected]) completed in $(($(date +%s) - start)) seconds" -i ~/terminal.png -t 2000

 Now, you don’t have to constantly check the Terminal to know whether a task is finished or not.
-Forget about it and do other tasks.
-NotiFyre will notify you when task is done.
+Just run and forget about the long running terminal task.
+NotiFyre will take care of it and notify you once task is done.

 Thanks for stopping by!